BryanJacobs/FIDO2Applet/docs/security.md

 ### An attacker has physical access to my smartcard, but I set a PIN

-If the smartcard itself is physically secure, this is the same as the "malware" case above. **If not**, then we are in an interesting situation.
+If the smartcard itself is physically secure against having its flash memory read or computation corrupted, this is the same as the "malware" case above. **If not**, then we are in an interesting situation.

 The attacker needs to decrypt the on-device wrapping key.
-Without doing that, they can see incidentals like:
+Without doing that, they can read incidentals like:
-- how many different resident keys you've stored on the device
+- how many different resident keys are currently stored on the device
 - how long each key's RP ID is, if less than 32 characters
 - how long each key's user ID is
 - how many different RPs in total have resident keys on the device